diskoverdata/diskover-community/README-WEB.md

 $ php -S <IP>:8000
 ```

-By default diskover web will communicate with the Elasticsearch API at `http://<ip>:9200`.
+By default diskover web will communicate with the Elasticsearch API at `http://<ES_HOST>:9200`.
 If you are running ES
-on a different port than 9200, you will need to pass this information to diskover web when starting
+on a different port than default 9200, you will need to pass this information to diskover web when starting
 it up via an environment variable:

 ```sh